 According to Bloomberg Business, the best way to combat dry air and reduce your susceptibility to infection is to invest in an air humidifier.
 The dry air can cause irritating congestion and sinusitis, but a humidifier will put moisture back into the air, helping to keep your nasal passages moisturized.
 This also helps with those awful nosebleeds, respiratory infections and combating seasonal allergies and viruses.

 Your skin can also suffer from the dry air.
-If you’re an eczema or psoriasis sufferer, a humidifier can help keep your skin from drying out, which can further irritate skin conditions.
+If you’re an eczema or psoriasis sufferer, a humidifier can help keep your skin from drying out, which can further irritate skin issues.
 Bloomberg Business also says to soothe dry skin, sleep with a humidifier running through the night and wake up to a fresh, supple-looking face.

 2. For Your Heating Bill